 Chemicals should be inventoried regularly so that the amount used in the preceding month can be calculated.
 With that information, it’s possible to estimate chemical usage over time.
 Each 55 gallon should be counted, and partly full barrels should be measured and accounted for as well.
 There are charts that allow you to convert depth gauged in a barrel to volume of fluid.

-Details about the chemical should be noted in records, including the name, purpose, instructions for use, and how long it can be stored.
+Details about the chemical should be noted in records (better yet, in your GreaseBook oil and gas production operations software for your mobile device), including the name, purpose, instructions for use, and how long it can be stored.

 Inventorying And Moving Stored Materials

 It’s likely that materials will be moved on and off the lease with some regularity.
 Projects will need specific equipment that has to be brought to the lease, counted, and stored, with each step being recorded.
 It’s not unusual for extra material to be brought for each project.
 When the project is completed, this also has to be counted up and either sent back to central storage or held on the lease.